paluigi/sdmx/doc/howto.rst

 View log messages
 -----------------

-See the description of :obj:`pandasdmx.logger`.
+See the description of :obj:`sdmx.logger`.

 .. _howto-references: